svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

       image := newImage.
       ^ ZnResponse redirect: #image

-Our standard response when something is wrong will be a Bad Request (code 400).
+Our standard response when something is wrong will be to return a Bad Request (code 400).
 We define this behaviour to a local variable so that we can reuse it multiple times over.
-The first test makes sure there actually an entity in the POST request and that it is of the correct type.
+The first test makes sure there actually is an entity in the POST request and that it is of the correct type.
 Next we handle the case when there is no file part.
-Finally, we make sure the file part is actually an image (JPEG, PNG or GIF) by making sure it matches the image/* mime type.
+Finally, we make sure the file part is actually an image (JPEG, PNG or GIF) by matching with the wildcard image/* mime type.

 If you are curious, set a breakpoint in the method and inspect the request object of an actual request.
 You can learn an awful lot from looking at live objects.